sadbumblebee/portfolio/src/portfolio/index.md

 # Recent Work

-### My work experience has taken me from making everything from motion graphics, white board videos, interactive data visualizations, to illustrations.
+### My work experience has taken me from making motion graphics, whiteboard videos, interactive maps, data visualizations, to illustrations.

 ### Regardless of the project, I appreciate new challenges.